-That the Liability Program Committee recommend that the Executive Committee approve the reinsurance terms, conditions, and premiums as presented.
-Coverage will be effective October 1, 2018.
+That the Liability Program Committee recommends that the Executive Committee approve the reinsurance terms, conditions, and premiums as presented.
+Coverage to be effective October 1, 2019.

-ACWA JPIA Cyber Liability Insurance September 17, 2018
+ACWA JPIA Cyber Liability Insurance September 9, 2019

-Cyber liability coverage is renewing for its third year for all General Liability program members.
-Coverage is effective October 1, 2018.
+Cyber Liability coverage is renewing for its fourth year for all General Liability Program members.
+Coverage is effective October 1, 2019.

 Cyber insurance is a risk transfer tool that is designed to protect public entities from a variety of cyber risks associated with the use of electronic equipment in conducting its operations.
 Electronic equipment can mean anything from district's laptops, thumb drives, to sophisticated computer systems that operate pumps, disinfect drinking water, and other critical infrastructure operations.
 Cyber risks are also associated with storing data that belongs to others (such as employees or customers) on a computer network.
-This data often includes customer names and addresses, customers' credit card numbers, employees' birth dates and social security numbers, and other sensitive information.
-Losses related to cyber risk are growing exponentially in both the private and public sectors.
+This data often includes customers' names and addresses, customers' credit card numbers, employees' birth dates and social security numbers, and other sensitive information.
+Losses related to cyber risk are growing exponentially in the public sector.